uyjulian/ed8pkg2glb/README.md

 ### Step 2: Modding

 - Ignore the glTF file.
+(Or use it for other purposes, but it is not used during compile.)

 - There is a folder with the same name as the package, this is the build folder.
 The asset_D3D11.xml file and compiled shaders reside here.
 For simple mods, nothing here should be changed.